Welcome to the BLT Website

-We invite and warmly welcome individual papers, panels and roundtables on issues and developments in learning and teaching in the discipline for the BISA annual conference, 15-17 June 2016 in Edinburgh.
-Proposals can range from innovations in the classroom through to matters of higher education policy.
+We are convening four panels on issues and developments in learning and teaching in the discipline for the BISA annual conference, 15-17 June 2016 in Edinburgh.
+We hope to see you at these sessions.

 8th Annual PSA/BISA L&T Conference 2015

 Last year's annual two-day conference on 8-9 September was a very stimulating event.
 It addressed the theme of student engagement and participation and was hosted by Dr Aida Abzhaparova at the University of the West of England, Bristol.
 Once again it was great to see some new faces at this annual event, including Mark Shanahan from the University of Reading (pictured above), as well as to hear the student voice in a presentation by recent graduates on the benefits of placement learning (below).
 Check out what we got up to on Twitter with the conference hashtag #psalt15.

 Call for Papers: The 9th Annual BISA/PSA Learning and Teaching Conference, Newcastle University, 13-14 September 2016

 This year's conference is entitled The Winds of Change: New Challenges and Opportunities for Teaching Politics and IR and will be convened by Dr Michael Barr, Dr James Bilsland and Dr Valentina Feklyunina (all at Newcastle University).